May Challenge: Create a Meal Plan

 We’ve all been there—getting a quick lunch at the drive-thru or picking up a pizza on the way home because it’s just easier that way.
 You don’t have time to cook, much less make a shopping list!
 At least that’s what it can feel like.

+This month's challenge is to create a meal plan.
 With some easy prep work before the month begins, you can make a huge impact on your food budget.
 Here are five steps to becoming a money-saving, meal-planning pro:

 1. Create your grocery budget.
 Determine how much you’ll spend at the store for the month.
 Once you have that amount, divide it by the number of weeks in the month (if you’re a weekly shopper).
 This gives you the total you can spend each week.

 2. Do your research.
 Time to make your menu!
 Get ideas for breakfast, lunch and dinner from eMeals, Pinterest, Food Network . . . any place you want.
-Create a plan that you and your family will love.
+Create a plan you and your family will love.
 And get them involved by asking for ideas!

 As you’re planning, look for ways to make meals easier on yourself.
 Cook some roast beef one night and then slice up the leftovers for Philly cheesesteak sandwiches the next day.
 You’ll get the hang of it.